Crapcraft/lidarr-on-ultra-steroids/README.md

 - Deemix as an indexer and download client
 - Flac2Custom script connection if `FLAC2CUSTOM_ARGS` is set
 - clean-downloads script connection

-> **⚠ Untested:** The autoconfig flow has not been verified recently due to an expired Deezer subscription.
-If you run into issues, please open an issue.

 Set `AUTOCONFIG=false` to skip this.